-The focus on size, shape and weight can put extreme pressures on dancers to control their weight.
-The culture and attitudes in some dance environments can lead young people into potentially destructive eating habits which may have long-term and even fatal consequences.
+The focus on size, shape and weight can put extreme pressures on dancers.
+Some dance environments can lead young people into destructive eating habits which may have long-term and even fatal consequences.

 As a teacher and role model, you should always be careful when you talk about body size and weight.
 What you say could be misunderstood or taken to extremes.
 Teachers of young dancers have a responsibility to be aware of the signs that might indicate problems, and to take steps towards early intervention.

 Eating disorders commonly begin with normal dieting that gradually becomes more compulsive.
 Extreme weight control methods can develop.
-For example: fasting, bingeing vomiting, excessive exercise, and overusing diuretics, laxatives and purgatives.
+For example: fasting, bingeing, vomiting, excessive exercise, and overusing diuretics and laxatives.

 At a certain point of starvation, the body begins to compensate for the lack of nutrition by cutting out some of its energy demands.
 Signs might be lack of menstruation, poor blood circulation to hands and feet and inability to concentrate.These drastic behaviours over time can lead to drastic consequences such as cardiac and body chemistry disturbance—and eventually organ failure and death.

 What are the signs of eating disorders?